iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

 ## Inspiration: Live from Chicago

-I have been working from Chicago this August -- this is my first trip to the Windy City, and the change of scenery has brought inspiration and refreshment.
+I have been working from Chicago this August -- this is my first trip to the _Windy City_, and the change of scenery has brought inspiration and refreshment.

 I visited the [Chicago History Museum](https://www.chicagohistory.org/) and found the [**_Amplified: Chicago Blues_ exhibit**](https://www.chicagohistory.org/blues) particularly inspiring towards my final project aim of paying homage to good, expressive music commentary.